Above: Scheherazade, the 154’7″ yacht that required testing of large bonded-in fasteners.

 Cover Photo: The 154’7″ Bruce King-designed Scheherazade resting on her massive keel at Hodgdon Yachts in East Boothbay, Maine.

-It was only after I said “No problem” to my sister’s request for a shelf installed on the wall of her new house that she dropped the other shoe.
-She wanted the shelf cantilevered from the wall with nothing visible holding it up.
+It was only after I said, “No problem” to my sister’s request for a shelf installed on the wall of her new house that she dropped the other shoe.
+She wanted a floating shelf that would be cantilevered from the wall with nothing visible holding it up.
 “Simple,” I said out loud, but I was thinking, “how the heck am I going to do this?”
 I decided to use hardware bonding to install the shelf.
 Continue reading →

 I was in my basement applying some 2×4 furring to a concrete block wall in preparation for insulating and hanging drywall.
 I noticed a crack in a horizontal mortar joint about half way between the floor and the ceiling running nearly the length of the wall.
 I realized that this crack was an indication that the block wall was bowing inward.
 I don’t know how long this had been going on, or how much pressure it took to cause the problem.
 What I did know was that I had to take some steps to stop the wall from bowing more.
 Continue reading →